-When your child needs specialized gynecologic care, Children's National Health System has the experience and expertise to provide the most appropriate care for younger patients.
+When your child needs specialized gynecologic care, Children's National Hospital has the experience and expertise to provide the most appropriate care for younger patients.
 Everything we do is focused on taking care of children and their families.

 Program Director Veronica Gomez Lobo, M.D., is a nationally recognized leader in surgical and medical treatment of gynecologic abnormalities in children.
 Even newborns and small children with congenital anomalies (conditions present at birth) can be returned to normal growth and development with specialized care and procedures.
 Dr. Gomez Lobo is a board member for the North American Society for Pediatric and Adolescent Gynecology, is a recognized "best doctor" by multiple organizations and serves as the Director of Medical Student Education for Women's and Infants' Services at Georgetown University Medical School.